 What Is a Heart Attack?

-- Pain that may spread to the back, arms, neck, and jaw
+- Chest pain (may spread to the back, neck, arms and/or jaw)

 - Nausea, vomiting

 - Shortness of breath

 - Some people may exhibit anxiety, indigestion and/or heartburn (some women may present with these as their predominant symptoms instead of chest pain)